Construction Law Survival Manual

 It is not possible to "see and touch" an account receivable.
 Therefore, most lenders perfect a security interest in receivables by filing a financing statement.

 It is not necessary to file a financing statement, however, for a security interest in an account receivable that is not "a significant part of the outstanding accounts" of the debtor.
 This is obviously a vague standard.
 If you have a choice, it is preferable to record a financing statement to perfect this security interest.
 If you obtain a letter agreement assigning a single account receivable to you, however, it is probably not necessary to file a financing statement.
-Appendix 14 is an example of a simple assignment of accounts receivable.
+Assignment of Funds (Appendix 18) is an example of a simple assignment of accounts receivable.

 Financing statements are valid for five years.
 A "continuation statement" may be filed within the last six months prior to the expiration date.
 A continuation looks very similar to a financing statement.
 It must be signed by the secured creditor, must give the filing number of the original financing statement and must state that the original financing statement is still effective.